edward-qin/Japanese-Art-DCGAN/index.markdown

 For the first version of our model, we based the architecture on previous work, the [PyTorch DCGAN tutorial model](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html).

-The input to the generator is $z$, the latent space vector of length 100.
+The input to the generator is $z$, a latent space vector of length 100.
 In each of the 5 convolutional-transpose layers, we upsample the input by a factor of $2 \times 2$.
 After each convolutional-transpose before the final convolutional-transpose, we also apply a batch normalization followed by a ReLU activation.
 On the last convolutional-transpose layer, we do a final $\tanh$ activation function on the $3\times64\times64$ image.

 The discriminator architecture is like the inverse of the generator, with input image of size $3 \times 64 \times 64$.
 We have 5 convolutional layers that each downsample by a factor of $2 \times 2$.
 We apply batch normalization on layers other than the first and last layer, and all layers other than the last layer use the Leaky ReLU activation function.
-In the final layer, we apply the sigmoid function to determine the probability that image is real, $D(x)$.
+In the final layer, we apply the sigmoid function to determine the probability that the image is real, $D(x)$.

 To train our model, we first resized the 2235 images of our dataset to $64 \times 64$ images.
 We then used a batch size of 128, learning rate of 0.0005, the Adam optimizer with $\beta_1$ coefficient 0.5 (instead of 0.9 in the tutorial), and 300 epochs.